 - There is a complex dynamic of extrinsic environmental change, intrinsic species interactions, and ecological drift within a glacial and subsequent interglacial couplet.

 - There are long-term ecological legacies where IG composition and biodiversity are contigent on the preceding glacial conditions.

 - Different interglacials have different compositions.
-If so, are the assemblages, altough differing in composition, similar in taxonomic, functional, phylogenetic, and attribute diversity and do they show the same amout of compositional turnover?
+If so, are the assemblages, although differing in composition, similar in taxonomic, functional, phylogenetic, and attributional diversity and do they show the same amout of compositional turnover?
 Are differences in IG composition and/or biodiversity explicable (in a statistical sense) in terms of environmental differences, particularly solar insolation?